null

 • Shrinkage Limit Test: This test measures the moisture content at which the soil changes from solid to semi-solid state.
 The soil is dried and its volume changes are recorded to determine the shrinkage limit.

-Each test provides valuable information about soil consistency and behavior to classify and analyze soil properties.
+The test results provide essential data for classifying and analyzing soil properties.
+Each test gives valuable information about soil consistency and behavior to classify and analyze soil properties.

 []